-On a hot summer day, few things are more refreshing than a slice of fresh watermelon.
-The only thing more refreshing than the melon itself is a generous serving of Watermelon Granita.
+On a hot summer day, few things are more refreshing than a slice of cool, fresh watermelon.
+In fact, one of the only things more refreshing than the melon itself is a generous serving of homemade Watermelon Granita!
 Granita is a semi-frozen dessert made by freezing a mixture of water, sugar and flavoring (usually fruit puree or fruit juice) and stirring as it freezes to created a crystalline, slightly chunky mixture.
-The result is somewhere between smoothie and shaved ice, and it is a terrific way to turn fresh fruit into a summer dessert.
+The result is somewhere between sorbet and shaved ice, and it is a terrific way to turn fresh fruit into a summer dessert.

 You’re going to get the best results from this recipe if you start with a really good melon, of course, but turning an average melon into granita is a fabulous way to improve it.
-The hint of lime juice is just enough contrast with the melon flavor that the granita will taste even more watermelon-y than fresh melon!
-Serve this as dessert, a refreshing finish to a meal on a hot day.
-You can also top it with a shot of rum or splash of champagne to turn it into a summery cocktail.
+If your melon is on the bland side when you start, add an extra pinch of salt or a few extra tablespoonfuls of sugar.
+Serve this dessert at the end of any summer meal!
+You can also top it with a shot of rum or splash of champagne to turn it into a summery cocktail!

 8 cups watermelon, cut into large chunks